|

 - Demonstration by Horishima Hisashi and Kōno Keiko at Hitoyoshi, Kumamoto, in 2009.

 - Zen Nippon iaidō tōhō, performed by a 2nd-dan in ZNIR.
-Another set of internet demo can be found here: Mae-giri, Zengo-giri, Kiriage, Shihō-giri, and Kissaki-gaeshi.
 A slightly different set is the Dai Nippon iaidō tōhō, performed by Kuze Kōji.

 |